hfrahmann/HFCardCollectionViewLayout/README.md

 /// But the height can be less if the frame size of collectionView is smaller.
 @IBInspectable var cardMaximumHeight: CGFloat = 0

-/// Count of bottom stacked cards when a card is selected.
+/// Count of bottom stacked cards when a card is revealed.
 /// Value must be between 0 and 10
 @IBInspectable var bottomNumberOfStackedCards: Int = 5